 Having fibroids does not mean you need a hysterectomy.
 If you want to save your uterus, you usually can.

 Fiction: Fibroid tumors only occur in African-American women.
 This is untrue, although they are more common in women of African heritage.
-Approximately 50% of women of African dissent will have a fibroid visualized on the pelvic ultrasound, with Asian Women very close behind.
-Approximately 30% of all Caucasian women will be found to have a fibroid tumor by the time the turn 30.
+Approximately 50% of women of African descent will have a fibroid visualized on the pelvic ultrasound, with Asian Women very close behind.
+Approximately 30% of all Caucasian women will be found to have a fibroid tumor by the time they turn 30.

 Fact: Women of African descent tend to have more and larger fibroids, more frequently require intervention, and a far more likely to have a hysterectomy.
 Asian women also tend to have fibroids that require surgical intervention.
 No one really knows why this is true.
 The theories of how the fibroid tumors develop are still being developed and understood and go beyond the scope of this discussion. needless to say, there’s clearly a genetic component as race and it’s in the city are contributing factors but there also is a strong influence of family history as well.

 Fiction: once a woman reaches menopause vibrates will shrink.
 This is in fact usually the case but not always.
-When fibroids grow after menopause, the doctor usually gets concerned on this will also often lead to surgery.
+When fibroids grow after menopause, the doctor usually gets concerned about this will also often lead to surgery.
 Why, because a fibroid can develop into cancer known as leiomyosarcoma.
-Until 2014, it was estimated that one in 10,000 or less fibroids would in fact be cancerous.
-However a doctor who underwent surgery for fibroid removal was unexpectedly found to have cancer and this spurred a reevaluation of the true incidence of leiomyosarcoma.
+Until 2014, it was estimated that one in 10,000 or fewer fibroids would, in fact, be cancerous.
+However, a doctor who underwent surgery for fibroid removal was unexpectedly found to have cancer and this spurred a reevaluation of the true incidence of leiomyosarcoma.
 This issue actually is a very hot topic right now with some, including the FDA who believe that it’s closer to one in 360 cases.
 I believe this matter has yet to be settled.
-Nevertheless, if a woman is past menopause and her fibroids are growing that is a very suspicious situation and surgery is advisable.
+Nevertheless, if a woman is a past menopause and her fibroids are growing that is a very suspicious situation and surgery is advisable.